 The average daily video viewing time for video service users is longer than the overall average for each device user: 45.7 minutes on PCs and 17.3 minutes on smartphones.
 Notably, males in their teens and twenties spent 71.3 minutes on PCs and 27.4 minutes on smartphones.

-Despite conditions such as data usage limits, smaller screens, and communication-focused usage patterns on smartphones, males in their teens and twenties spend a substantial amount of time—about 30 minutes per day—watching videos.
+Despite conditions such as data usage limits, smaller screens, and communication-focused usage patterns on smartphones, males in their teens and twenties still dedicate a substantial amount of time—about 30 minutes per day—to video viewing.

 Overall, both men and women tend to spend more time watching videos on PCs and smartphones as they get younger.
 While the proportion of video viewing on smartphones is currently low, as this generation with such viewing habits gradually ages, online video usage is likely to expand further.

 Differences in viewing time also emerged across video services by gender and age.
-YouTube users showed longer viewing times among younger users of both genders, with males in their teens and twenties averaging 58.3 minutes per day on PCs.
+YouTube users showed longer viewing times among younger users regardless of gender, with males in their teens and twenties averaging 58.3 minutes per day on PCs.

 Focus on TV as a Device for Online Video Viewing